 We’re in the age where curls, coils, and waves have been the most able to flourish in all their glory.
 Nailing the Curly Girl Method for beginners doesn't sound like the easiest task initially, but we've got you covered with our guide to its dos and don'ts.

 Brands and products are constantly launching with the intent of nurturing our natural hair, and we’re finally seeing better representation of all types and textures.
-With that comes the ever so special journey of crafting a curly hair routine, a system of trial and error which is often based on the very popular Curly Girl Method, or CGM - a routine created by curl expert Lorraine Massey to get the most out of textured hair.
+With that comes the ever-so-special journey of crafting a curly hair routine, a system of trial and error that's often based on the very popular Curly Girl Method—a routine created by curl expert Lorraine Massey that is designed to get the most out of textured hair.

-The Curly Girl Method for beginners
+The Curly Girl Method for beginners in three steps

 Step 1: Cleansing